random56428/todo-checklist/README.md

-# Simple To Do Checklist Project
+# Simple To-Do Checklist Project

 A simple to-do checklist project made from Java for CPSC210.